1. Resistor color code¶

 - M = Mega = 1,000,000

-Translate colors to numeric value¶
+Translate colors to numerical value¶

 Place the resistor in the correct position so that the tolerance color band is on the right.